einar-hjortdal/sessions/jwt_store.md

 jwt_store := new_jwt_store(jwtso)

-// Use the JsonWebTokenStore to create or load existing sessions mut session := jwt_store.new(request, 'demo')
+// Use the JsonWebTokenStore to create or load existing sessions mut session := jwt_store.new(request_header, 'demo')

 // Edit sessions and then save the changes

 // According to RFC7519, it is recommended to store the user ID in the field `sub`.
-// All the other RFC7519 are managed by the store.
+// All the other RFC7519 claims are managed by the store.
 Some can be set in the JsonWebTokenStoreOptions.
 // Note: the `sub` field is not required and sessions can still hold data for unauthenticated users. session.values['sub'] = '453636'